BadIdeaFactory/corporate/documents/operating.md

 ### Elected Roles
 In addition to base expectations, the following positions are to be held by corporate overlords.
-They are elected annually.
-Details of the election process are explained in Section 5.
+Details of the election process are provided in Section 5.

 - **Overmind (President):** Has a gavel.
 The President is responsible for running Plotting Sessions and signing contracts with third parties.